 meta pixel code

-What is the difference between Bail and Bond?
+What is the Difference Between Bail and Bond?

 Home / Blog /

-What is the difference between Bail and Bond?
+What is the Difference Between Bail and Bond?

-After being arrested, you may be scared, stressed, and unsure of the process that’s to follow.
-There are many steps in the criminal process that begin the moment you’re arrested and will continue until after your trial.
 Whether you were arrested for driving under the influence of alcohol, marijuana, or other drugs, one of the first things that will surely go through your head is how can I get out of jail?
 What is bail or bond anyway and what am I supposed to do?

 Bail vs Bond

-Bail and Bond are two terms you may hear quite often in the context of a criminal arrest.
-However, while used together, they are not the same.
-Bail refers to the amount of money that a defendant must pay the court to secure their release until their trial date.
-It essentially acts as an insurance between the court and the defendant that they will show up for their court date.
-Bail allows a person to leave jail and go home before their court case occurs.
-Bail may range from $1,000 to millions of dollars, depending on the charge.
+On one hand, bail refers to the amount of money that a defendant must pay the court to secure their release until their trial date.
+It essentially acts as insurance between the court and the defendant that they will show up for their court date.

-Bond refers to a loan that is provided by a third-party to pay the bail.
+A bond refers to a loan that is provided by a third party to pay the bail.
 This is because many people can’t afford to pay bail and they need a bail bond agent to help them.
 A bail bond agent will then be enlisted to pay the bail for them.
-A bail bond is different from regular bail, as it’s provided by a bond company through an agent to release the defendant from jail.
-This bail bond guarantees that the defendant will appear for their trial.

-The defendant is required to pay 10% of the bail amount to the bail bondsman.
-The bail bondsman then secures the remainder of the money in form of collateral from the defendant.
+The bail bondsman then secures the remainder of the money in the form of collateral from the defendant.
 If the defendant does not appear in court, the remainder of the bail bond must be paid to the court.
 If the defendant does appear in court, the collateral is returned to the person who posted it and the 10% is kept by the bondsman.

-Example of How Bail Bonds Work
+Example of How Bail Bonds Work for Criminal Cases

-As an example, if the bail set by the court is $5,000 dollars then this is the amount the person must pay in order to go home while they wait on their trial.
+As an example, if the bail set by the court is $5,000 then this is the amount the person must pay in order to go home while they wait on their trial.

-If the person cannot afford to pay the full amount and they will need to use a bail bond agent.
-The bail bond agent requires that the person (or someone on their behalf) pays 10% of the bail, which in this example would be $500.
+If the person cannot afford to pay the full amount they will need to use a bail bond agent.
+The bail bond agent requires that the person (or someone on their behalf) pays 10% of the bail.
+In this example, 10% of the bail would be $500.

 A bail hearing is an appearance in court in which the judge will determine whether not you will be granted a bail amount.
 A bail hearing can also be called to determine if the bail amount should be lowered or if reasonable conditions can be imposed to permit a defendant to be released pretrial.